pndang/Project_WHEL/README.md

 This project is a part of my training in Niema Lab

-Areas of focus: machine learning and exploratory data analysis aimed at precision medicine
+Areas of focus: machine learning and exploratory data analysis inspired by and aimed at precision medicine